abhi-glitchhg/CS-F429-BPGC-Project/README.md

 up the process of coding applications by reducing typos and other common mistakes.

-Feedback From Instructor -  We should have compared our model with some other Neural Networks.
+Feedback From Instructor -  We should have compared our model with some other Neural Network based model.